-There are a number of nations around the world where civilians can easily obtain firearms.
-It has been estimated that civilians own some 650 million guns across the world.
+There are several nations around the world where civilians can easily obtain firearms.
+It has been estimated that civilians own about 650 million guns across the world.

-Switzerland occupied the third place in the world and the first in Europe in terms of the number of civilians owning a firearm.
+Switzerland is the first in Europe in terms of the number of civilians owning a firearm.
 According to the data, in this picturesque European nation, some 46 people out of 100 owned a firearm, while in Finland the numbers stood at 45 per 100 people.

-Apart from Finland, other countries where between 31 and 45 civilians per 100 owned a firearm included Cyprus, Saudi Arabia, Iraq, Uruguay and, Canada.
-Meanwhile, nations where civilian gun ownership stood between 15 and 30 per 100 were Germany, Kuwait, New Zealand, Greece, United Arab Emirates, Croatia, Lebanon, Qatar, and some other nations.
+Apart from Finland, other countries where between 31 and 45 civilians per 100 owned a firearm included; Cyprus, Saudi Arabia, Iraq, Uruguay and, Canada.
+Meanwhile, nations where civilian gun ownership stood between 15 and 30 per 100 are; Germany, Kuwait, New Zealand, Greece, United Arab Emirates, Croatia, Lebanon, Qatar, and others.

 (Data sourced from Small Arms Survey)